Find Trade Colleges

 70% Freshmen Loans

-There are 646 students at PMI Seattle in total, 646 are full-time undergraduates.
+There are 646 full-time undergraduates at PMI Seattle, and 646 students altogether.
 The school has a student-to-faculty ratio of 12 to 1.

 70% of PMI Seattle students take out loans to afford college costs.
-The average amount of student loans is $7,372 a year.
-The student loan default rate of 1.9% means most graduates are not struggling to pay off their loans.
+The typical student loan amount is $7,372 a year.
+The school reports a student loan default rate of 1.9% which is much lower than the average rate of 10.8%!

 #17